 Modern vehicles are technical marvels and you may feel you need a PhD in mechanical engineering to maintain one.
 However, if you can switch a computer on, you'll be able to use this guide to look after your own car.

 Take a minute and listen to your car as it runs.
 How does the engine sound?
 Are there any rattles or strange noises?
-Knowing how your car sounds when it’s working well will help you notice possible problems earlier.
+Knowing how your car sounds when it's working well will help you notice possible problems earlier.
+Don't forget to take note of any clunking noises as you're driving, something could be loose.

 If an engine runs low on oil, it can overheat, seize and be irreparably damaged.
 Check your oil frequently, making sure it sits between the minimum and maximum markers.
-If it’s low, top it up!
+If it's low, top it up.
 Not sure how to check the dipstick?
-Read the owner's manual!
+Read the owner's manual.

 Over time, tyres may leak slightly and drop pressure.
 This can make the steering feel heavy, cause your tyres to wear excessively and reduce fuel economy.
-Check your tyre pressures weekly if possible, topping them up to the manufacturer’s recommended settings.
+Check your tyre pressures weekly if possible, topping them up to the manufacturer's recommended settings.
+Before going on a long highway journey, it's worthwhile to fill your tyres to the pressures recommended in the owner's manual or by the tyre manufacturer.

 Take a wheel-cleaning brush and give your wheels some TLC.
 This helps remove stubborn brake dust, reduce the build-up of salts that cause corrosion and make your car look amazing.